webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 ===== 3.3.2.2.
 Database =====

-The current setup of 2 is estimated to be enough for our needs; however, it is also happens to be a  bottle neck in some situations, as we only have 1 read-write AND 1 read-only machines (2 total).
+The current setup of 2 is estimated to be enough for our needs; however, it is also happens to be a  bottleneck in some situations, as we only have 1 read-write AND 1 read-only machines (2 total).

 The most of the current application stack do not necessarily have drop-in caching mechanism.
 We should analyze in depth whether we can detect the ‘too many connections’ problem, and analyze its usage.